 Many horse owners want a small horse trailer with living quarters – one that’s easy to hitch up and even easier to haul on the road.
 A bumper pull horse trailer with living quarters seems like a perfect solution.
 But be careful!
 Customers have been asking us for this type of trailer for years, but we’ve always said “no.” Why?
 Up until recently, living quarters built with a bumper pull hitch were extremely unsafe!

-But now, we are happy to announce the release of our brand new SafeTack one horse bumper pull living quarters model.
-We’ve tackled the safety issues head-on and come up with a brilliant little trailer perfect for any horseman on-the-go!
+But now, we are happy to announce the release of our brand new SafeTack one horse bumper pull trailer with living quarters.
+We’ve tackled the safety issues head-on and come up with a brilliant little one-horse trailer perfect for any horseman on-the-go!